jllottes/jllottes.github.io/_sources/index.rst

     `Academic Integrity <https://www.buffalo.edu/academic-integrity.html>`_

+All work submitted for this course must be your own.
+As a result, any use of generative AI (e.g., ChatGPT or Grammarly) is prohibited in this class and will be considered a violation of UB’s academic integrity policy.
+If you are unsure whether a resource or tool is allowable, be sure to ask in advance.

 While you are encouraged to collaborate with your peers to problem solve while working on the projects, each student is responsible for producing an original project report on their own.
-Any outside resource that is used during the project (this includes code taken from class notes or other sources) or while writing the report must be properly cited in the report.
 You may be asked to explain in detail what your code does and how it works if there are questions about the integrity of your work.

-Collaboration of any kind on the quizzes is forbidden, as is the use of any materials not approved of by the instructor.

 Accessibility Resources
 =======================